 Registration is free, but required.
 The registration deadline is Friday, September 26, 2014.
 You may register online or via email/phone by contacting Adrienne Bantum at email@example.com or 800-457-4777.

-The Milestones and Horizons Dinner will be held on October 17 at 7:00pm.
+A special Milestones and Horizons Reception and Dinner will be held on the Friday night before the Symposium (October 17) beginning at 6:00pm.
 This event will honor the achievements of Dr. John C. Steele and explore the potential of immediate and future research endeavors.
-Symposium attendees are encouraged to attend this dinner event.
+Symposium attendees are encouraged to attend this reception and dinner event - please RSVP.
 Breakfast and lunch will be provided for attendees during the Symposium on October 18.

 2013 International Research Symposium